 Certificate of Merit Required for Delaware Birth Injury Cases

 In order to file a birth injury malpractice lawsuit in Delaware, the plaintiff must submit an “affidavit of merit” from a qualified medical expert (Del.
 Code § 6853).
-If a malpractice lawsuit is not supported by an affidavit of merit it will be automatically dismissed.
+If a malpractice lawsuit is not supported by an affidavit of merit, it will be automatically dismissed.

 Settlement Value of Delaware Birth Injury Cases

 Birth injury malpractice lawsuits in Delaware can be worth a great deal of money because the injuries are life-changing.
 Calculating a settlement amount for a birth injury case in Delaware can be a complex process.
 There are several factors to consider and the factors have varying weights.
-So there is not a settlement calculator – determining what a Delaware birth injury lawsuit is worth is an art, not a science.
+So there is no settlement calculator – determining what a Delaware birth injury lawsuit is worth is an art, not a science.
 It is important to consult with an experienced birth injury attorney who can help you navigate the legal process and determine what is fair settlement amount for your case.

 - Determine economic damages: Economic damages are the financial losses resulting from the birth injury.
 They can include past and future medical expenses, rehabilitation costs, and any necessary medical equipment or home modifications.
 These costs can be estimated by reviewing medical records and invoices, consulting with medical experts, and projecting future medical expenses based on the child’s needs and the expected cost of care.
-This is usually the primary driving force for the settlement amount of a birth injury claim in most jursidictions.
+This is usually the primary driving force for the settlement amount of a birth injury claim in most jurisdictions.
 Delaware’s lack of a cap on pain and suffering damages in a birth injury lawsuit makes economic damages one of two driving forces in calculating expected payouts.

 - The strength of the liability: To get a settlement, the hospital or insurance company has to know you can win at trial.
 The strength of your case and the likelihood of a favorable verdict will drive the settlement amount.
 If you have strong evidence and a high chance of success in court, the defendant will make a larger settlement offer.